cybersi/icp-guides/README.md

 3. **Guide 3**: [Guide Title](link-to-guide)
    - Brief description of what this guide covers.

-[...
-Add more guides as needed ...]

 ## Contributing

 Please read [CONTRIBUTING.md](link-to-contributing-file) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](link-to-license-file) file for details.

 ## Contact